issa16/cogs3/docs/index.md

 **Insert images**

 **Filter Chart Data**

 ---

-By default, the charts will display the cumulative totals of a user's usage for the projects in which a user has a valid project membership.
+By default, the charts will display the cumulative totals of a user's usage for the projects in which a user has an approved project membership.
 A user can filter the results on a per-project basis by selecting the ‘Project Filter' dropdown option and selecting a project.

 **Insert images**

 #### Technical Lead